 If a participant is referred to the program, but space in the program is not available, the participant will be placed in the Dynamic Prioritization Pool managed by CSB.
-Transition-age youth, pregnant woman and victims of domestic violence are also assessed for additional vulnerabilities and prioritized in targeted pools for specialized RRH programs.
+Transition-age youth, pregnant woman and survivors of domestic violence, dating violence, sexual assault, or stalking are also assessed for additional vulnerabilities and prioritized in targeted pools for specialized RRH programs.
 All prospective RRH participants are scored for vulnerability and severity of service needs that accounts for:

-- Number of past felony convictions
+- \ Number of past felony convictions

-- Number of past evictions
+- \ Number of past evictions

 - Lack of current income

-- Victim of domestic violence within the last 6 months
+- Survivor of domestic violence, dating violence, sexual assault, or stalking within the last 6 months

-- Number of severe/persistent disabling conditions that pose significant challenges or functional impairments
+- \(\) Number of severe/persistent disabling conditions that pose significant challenges or functional impairments

-- \(\) Number of times homeless in the last 3 years
+- Number of times homeless in the last 3 years

-- Families with 3 or more children.
+- Families with 3 or more children